The Alberta Civil Liberties Research Centre

 While some have praised this decision, others are less convinced.
 Legal experts are concerned now that the exemption is so large (permitting any act of protest, no matter how unlawful or potentially violent) that it completely impractical and will have no effect.
 In other words, the exemption is so broad that it may in practice become no exemption at all (Craig Forscese and Kent Roach, “Stumbling Towards Total Information Awareness: The Security of Canada Information Sharing Act”, Canadian Privacy Law Review Vol 12 No 7, June 2015 at 72).

 Bill C -51 also authorizes the police to receive advance permission from a judge to violate the Charter.
-This is extremely concerning for all Canadians, but especially protesters.
+This is extremely concerning for all Canadians, but especially for protesters.
 Police officers often go undercover during demonstrations and pose as protesters.
 They have been accused of agitating protests and at times, inciting violence.
-Therefore, all protesters should be ware of this exceptional power.
+Therefore, all protesters should be aware of this exceptional power.

-The Anti-Terrorism Act was passed in the wake of 9/11 to prosecute and prevent terrorism offences.
-It’s definition of terrorist activity is concerning to persons who engage in acts of civil disobedience.
 Terrorist activity includes persons with a political, religious, or ideological purpose, doing anything with the intention of compelling a person or government to do something, and which intentionally causes a serious risk to the health or safety of the public, or which intentionally causes serious interference with a public or private essential service or facility.
 The section includes even attempting, threatening or counseling such conduct, or assisting someone after they have committed such an act.
 An environmental activist blockading a pipeline could easily fit within the bolded portion of the definition above.

 The Public Safety Act, 2002 amended the National Defence Act to permit the Federal Government to establish (via an Order-in-Council) “Controlled Access Zones” from which anyone can be forcibly removed.
 The zones are established via an Order-in-Council.
 It is very difficult to challenge an Order-in-Council in Court.